galaxyproject/planemo-monitor/README.md

 ## Implementation

-See .travis.yml for the driving recipe and monitor.sh for the Planemo driving script. monitor.sh is meant to be executed as a cron job - it will clone each repository tracked and walk all available tools using Planemo.
+See [monitor.yaml](https://github.com/galaxyproject/planemo-monitor/blob/master/.github/workflows/monitor.yaml) for the driving recipe and [monitor.sh](https://github.com/galaxyproject/planemo-monitor/blob/master/monitor.sh) for the Planemo driving script. monitor.sh is meant to be executed as a cron job - it will clone each repository tracked and walk all available tools using Planemo.
 For each tool it will check its requirements and for each combination of requirements in such tools and ensure that this combination of requirements is registered in